-Building a cost-effective video surveillance system is a challenging task.
-There are many costs to consider, and also a lot of savings and benefits that can be hard to estimate.
+There are many costs to consider in a security camera solution, and a lot of possible savings that can be hard to estimate.

-Already used in many industries as a business tool, TCOs help integrators as well as buyers:
+Already used in many industries as a business tool, TCOs help integrators and buyers: